 Universal Credit payments

 In Northern Ireland, Universal Credit will be paid twice monthly by default.
 Claimants will be able to opt out and request a monthly payment if they wish.

 Couples living in the same household will get a joint payment twice a month, which can be paid into a joint account or a single account in either person’s name.

 Universal Credit payments are made up of different amounts depending on the claimant’s individual circumstances.

-The Universal Credit amount for housing costs payment helps tenants with their eligible rent and service charge costs.
+The Universal Credit amount for housing costs, called the housing element, helps tenants with their eligible rent and service charge costs.
 Regulations state that claimants must satisfy three conditions – payment, liability and occupation – to qualify for help with their housing costs.

 In Northern Ireland, the housing element of Universal Credit will be paid directly to landlords as the default option for rented properties.
 Claimants will be able to opt out and have the housing element paid to them if they meet certain criteria.